aparnasree2020/CAS_RPM_2023_GBM/README.md

 https://github.com/aparnasree2020/CAS_RPM_2023_GBM/blob/main/Run_XGboost_Models_compare_code.ipynb

-### GBM Session part 3 - Compare XGBoost, GLM with important features and ?
+### GBM Session part 3 - Compare XGBoost best model, GLM with important features

 ### Datacleaning code
 If you are interested to know how the data was cleaned you can browse the following notebook